-Additional information relating to the Company is available on SEDAR at www.sedar.com and in the Company's Annual Information Form.
-Financial information is contained in the Company's annual financial statements and annual management's discussion and analysis in respect of the fiscal year ended December 31, 2022.
-In addition, a Shareholder may obtain copies of such documents through Jess Anthony Q. Yu, by mail at 22F BDO Equitable Bank Tower 8751 Paseo de Roxas, Salcedo Village, Makati City, Philippines 1226, by telephone at +63277288491; or by email at attyjyu@kingkingproject.com.
-Guidelines for the attendance of shareholders at the meeting may be coursed through at aggragm2023@gmail.com.
+Additional information relating to the Company is available on SEDAR+ at www.sedarplus.ca and in the Company's Annual Information Form.
+Financial information is contained in the Company's annual financial statements and annual management's discussion and analysis in respect of the fiscal year ended December 31, 2024.
+In addition, a Shareholder may obtain copies of such documents through Jess Anthony Q. Yu, by mail at 22F BDO Equitable Bank Tower 8751 Paseo de Roxas, Salcedo Village, Makati City, Philippines 1226, by telephone at +63277288491; or by email at JessAnthony.Yu@tvird.com.ph.
+Guidelines for the attendance of shareholders at the meeting may be coursed through at fmglemao@kingking.ph.